splunk/public-o11y-docs/sp-oncall/configuration/paging-policy-setup.rst

-Your Primary Paging Policy is executed when an incident is routed to you based on a team’s Escalation Policy.
+Your Primary Paging Policy is executed when an incident is routed to you based on a team's Escalation Policy.
 Learn more about `team escalation policies <http://help.victorops.com/knowledge-base/team-escalation-policy/>`__ if you need help setting those up.
-Your Paging Policy is part of your personal profile and gives you control of how, and how often you’re contacted when incidents are routed to you.
+Your Paging Policy is part of your personal profile and gives you control of how, and how often you're contacted when incidents are routed to you.

 Want to dive deeper into time-based paging policies?
 Learn more about